Member Sponsored Content

 Limiting Bandwidth Per Client

-Most streaming services like Netflix can stream with at little as 1mbps of download bandwidth at standard quality and 3-4mbps at HD quality yet will use 10-20mbps if they are allowed to crushing your data plan and the browsing experience of other clients/devices on your network.
+Most streaming services like Netflix can stream with at little as 1mbps of download bandwidth at standard quality and 3-4mbps at HD quality yet will use 10-20mbps if they are allowed to, crushing your data plan in the process and the browsing experience of other clients/devices on your network.

-You can enable the max amount of bandwidth any client can use on your network by using the bandwidth controls function in your Pepwave.
-For customers with Max Transit Series or ENT series modems, you can go one step further and create groups and separate networks to enforce group rules for certain devices.
+You can enable the max amount of bandwidth any client can use on your network by using the bandwidth controls function in your Peplink router.
+For customers with Max Transit Series, Pro Series, or ENT Series modems, you can go one step further and create groups and separate networks to enforce group rules for certain devices.
 For more advanced features such as bandwidth groups the user manual is a good place to get started.
-For this article we will focus on the basics of limiting bandwidth across all clients which can be done with just a few clicks.
+For this article, we will focus on the basics of limiting bandwidth across all clients which can be done with just a few clicks.